moonbeam-foundation/moonbeam/MBIPS/MBIP-4.md

 ### `gasBaseFee`

 The `gasBaseFee` is the same as the `baseFee` defined before this MBIP.
-It simply represent the cost of executing 1 gas.
+It simply represents the cost of executing 1 gas.

 ### Transaction payment